By Katelyn McBride

-By Drew Davis, The Daily Iowan
+By Nina Earnest, The Daily Iowan

 This series from the University of Iowa Obermann Center for Advanced Studies allows audiences to explore the history and meaning of slavery practices through a variety of documentaries, feature-length films and personal accounts by filmmakers.

-This week’s films are:
+This week’s films is: